oci-landing-zones/terraform-oci-modules-observability/notifications/examples/external_dependency/README.md

 ## Introduction

 This example shows how to deploy Notification resources in OCI using the [Notifications module](../..).
-It is functionally equivalent to [Vision example](../vision/), but it obtains its dependencies from an OCI Object Storage object, specified in *oci_compartments_dependency* variable settings.
+It is functionally equivalent to [Vision example](../vision/), but it obtains its dependencies from an OCI Object Storage object, specified in *oci_compartments_object_name* variable.

 It deploys two topics:
 - A topic for network related notifications subscribed by two email addresses.
 - A topic for security related notifications subscribed by a mobile phone number.

-This example consumes the output of Compartment module (see [main.tf](./main.tf)) and publishes the Notification module output for Topic consumers (see [outputs.tf](./outputs.tf)).
+This example reads the output of Compartment module (see [main.tf](./main.tf)) and publishes the Notification module output for Topic consumers (see [outputs.tf](./outputs.tf)) from/to OCI Object Storage bucket.
 As such, the following extra permissions are required for the executing user, in addition to the permissions required by the [Notifications module](../..) itself.

 ```
 allow group <group> to read objectstorage-namespaces in tenancy